faassen/secretweblog_zola/content/posts/communicating-with-core-developers-on-the-python-3-transition.md

 tags = ["python", "python3"]
 +++

-# Communicating with core developers on the Python 3 transition

 It has been made abundantly clear to me that some core developers did not appreciate [my](http://faassen.n--tree.net/blog/view/weblog/2007/06/20/0)